 About Vascular and Interventional Radiology

-In many instances, a vascular and interventional procedure is a quicker, safer, and better alternative to surgery.
+In many instances, a vascular and interventional procedure is a quicker, safer, and more effective alternative to surgery.
 The vast majority of VIR procedures are performed as outpatient day procedures with a minimal recovery period.
 Incisions are rarely necessary and general anesthesia is usually not required.
 Since interventional radiology treatments are minimally invasive, a typical patient will have brief recovery with little or no hospital stay.
 VIR procedures offer a safe, effective, and patient-friendly alternative to traditional surgery.

 - Cutting edge treatment of cancers by delivering chemotherapy directly from the artery feeding the tumor, delivering radioactive particles directly into the tumor from the feeding artery, or directly destroying tumors by inserting a needle which kills adjacent tumor cells with radiofrequency, microwaves or by freezing the tissue.